br3ndonland/udacity-fsnd/README.md

 ## Full-Stack Web Developer nanodegree (FSND)

-The Full-Stack Web Developer nanodegree was co-created by Udacity, Amazon, GitHub, AT&T, and Google.
+The [Full-Stack Web Developer nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004) was co-created by Udacity, Amazon, GitHub, AT&T, and Google.
 The program teaches skills including Python programming, JavaScript and AJAX for front-end development, back-end databases, and Linux server deployment.

-I am logging my code and progress with Jupyter notebook files.
+For the foundational Python programming work (lessons 00-11), I took notes and ran my code in Jupyter notebook files.
+Jupyter notebook is a nice way to bundle Markdown-formatted notes with Python code, but it lacks the speed and autocompletion features of Sublime Text.
+As I continued, I started writing my code in Sublime Text, keeping separate files for code and Markdown notes.

+---

 Jupyter notebook setup: for more, see [br3ndonland_computing_setup.mdown](https://github.com/br3ndonland/general/blob/master/br3ndonland_computing_setup.mdown)